-- Those under Original Medicare usually get supplementary insurance like Medigap.
-What is Medigap coverage used for?
-Medigap pays for out-of-pocket costs like deductibles, coinsurance, and copayments.
+Those under Original Medicare usually get supplementary insurance like Medicare Supplement.
+Medicare Supplement pays for out-of-pocket costs like deductibles, coinsurance, and copayments.

-Under Medigap, your doctor gets paid by both Medicare and Medigap.
-Medicare pays them first, with the remainder of the payment covered by your Medigap plan.
-Since Medigap plans are simply insurance coverage covering your out-of-pocket costs, doctors cannot decline one and accept the other.
+Under Medicare Supplement, your doctor gets paid by both Medicare and Medicare Supplement.
+Medicare pays them first, with the remainder of the payment covered by your Medicare Supplement plan.
+Since Medicare Supplement plans are simply insurance coverage covering your out-of-pocket costs, doctors cannot decline one and accept the other.